DanielTockan/Crypto-Tracker/README.md

 ![MVP](./screenshots/crypto_mvp.png)

-Detials on how this was achieved is given in [Build](#Build).
+Details on how this was achieved is given in [Build](#Build).

 **Stretch goals**

-The majority of effort spent on this project was on the implemention of my stretch goals.
+The majority of effort spent on this project was on the implementation of my stretch goals.
 In no particular order, these were to:

 - Incorporate pagination, allowing client-side to select the number of results returned
 - Add buttons to toggle the currency that numerical data was displayed in